“As iron sharpens iron, so a man sharpens the face of his friend.”

 Thus, it becomes important that we answer these important questions in the keen awareness that this life really isn’t about this life.
 Indeed, in the face of such responsibility, we should clearly understand that the ultimate import of life is becoming the transcendent being that God intends us to be in Christ – a being who is, at the end, very empowered, ever enduring, and a true, and intimate, and durable friend of Almighty God.

 So, the ultimate question regarding our personal redemption presents itself here.
 All of those previously mentioned questions are very succinctly summed up in this one.
 Always, this is the superseding and supremely defining question for any pursuer of God.

 Indeed, the answer to this question is so huge that it entirely determines the tone and quality of our relationship with God.
 It defines the direction of both our material and our spiritual life.
 And, it determines whether or not our heart will ever be truly attuned to God’s.

-This is a very different question from, Do you want to be saved?
-Or, Do you want God to rescue you from a difficult circumstance?
-It is different from, Do you want to go to Heaven?
+This is a very different question from, “Do you want to be saved or go to Heaven?”
+Or, “Do you want God to rescue you from some presently difficult circumstance?”
+It is different from, “Do you want to escape eternal punishment?”

 The truth is, God never intended forgiveness to become an end in itself.
 Forgiveness is intended to serve as a bridge to the beginning place for our transformative journey toward heart-oneness with Him.

-Thus, Jesus would pray this prayer for all of His disciples: He said, "that they all may be one, as you, Father, are in me and I in you, that they also may be one in us.”
+Thus, again, Jesus would pray this prayer for all of His disciples: He said, “…that they all may be one, as you, Father, are in me and I in you, that they also may be one in us.”
 With these words, Jesus gives us a clear glimpse of the true direction of the redemptive flow.

-The Spiritual Realities Explained
+The Metaphysical Realities Explained